-The reasons mentioned above are reason enough to consider a Florida Land Trust.
+Once you understand the basics of land trusts and how they can work for you as a real estate investor, you'll probably want to learn more about how they work.
 In general, the land trust as a vehicle for holding real estate is an ideal estate planning and asset protection method.
 However, there are some scenarios where a land trust is not the right option.
 This article covers some scenarios in which a land trust may not be a good option.

-The Federal RICO Act requires that a land trust which is ten percent or more owned by a foreign person or entity, be registered as an Alien Business Organization.
+The federal Racketeer Influenced and Corrupt Organizations (RICO) Act requires that a land trust which is ten percent or more owned by a foreign person or entity be registered as an Alien Business Organization.
 As an Alien Business Organization, the trust must also have a registered agent.
 Failure to comply with these steps could result in a fine of up to $1,000 a day.
 Assigning foreign beneficiaries will require these extra steps, but beneficiary names will remain private and you will enjoy the same benefits as a trusts with domestic beneficiaries.

-As you can see, the basic steps to setting up a Florida Land Trust aren’t complex.
-However, when you consider multiple beneficiaries, Federal RICO ACT requirements and potential differences in Florida Land Trust law compared to other states, things can get tricky.
+As you can see, the basic steps to setting up a land trust in Florida aren’t complex.
+However, when you consider multiple beneficiaries, Federal RICO ACT requirements and potential differences in Florida law compared to other states, things can get tricky.
 Our legal team can make sure you cover all your bases when forming an anonymous land trust.
 Plus, we offer our services at half the price of other companies.
 Contact us today at 512.757.399 for a consultation.